Village of Richmond Forcemain Twinning

 Tel.: 613-857-8957

-This notice is to advise that the sanitary forcemain twinning work in your neighbourhood is ongoing and the construction will continue in your neighbourhood through January 2024 with final reinstatement work to be completed in spring 2024.
+This notice is to advise that the sanitary forcemain twinning work in your neighbourhood requires additional, unplanned construction in 2024.
+Work will resume in early June 2024 and the construction will involve lane restrictions.

-What: The proposed works include commissioning of the new sanitary sewer forcemain.
+What: The proposed works include replacement of the new sanitary sewer forcemain under warranty to service the Village of Richmond.

 Why: The work is being completed to improve the reliability and operations of the existing Village of Richmond wastewater pumping station and extend the lifespan of the existing forcemain.